bartobri/listfix/README.md

 #### Log and Database Permissions

-When postfix hands off an email to listfix, it executes the listfix script in the process.
+When postfix hands off an email to listfix, it simultaneously executes the listfix script.
 The userid that postfix uses when it executes listfix needs to have read/write access to the listfix log and database files.
 Until you grant this access, listfix will likely generate read/write errors and will not function as expected.

 Change to the directory that listfix.py resides in.
 This is the same directory where listfix creates its database and log files.
-You should see one of both of these files.
+You should see one or both of these files.

 ##### listfix.json